Airlines prepare to hedge more jet fuel to lock in huge savings

 And with prices dropping, airlines may see buying in the spot market as a better option than possibly getting caught on the wrong side of a long-term hedge, Yusof said.

-Air India [AIN.UL], for instance, which goes largely unhedged, projected it could shave as much as $375 million off its annual fuel costs of about $1.5 billion based on savings made since prices started to fall in June 2014, according to its director of finance S Venkat.
+Air India, for instance, which goes largely unhedged, projected it could shave as much as $375 million off its annual fuel costs of about $1.5 billion based on savings made since prices started to fall in June 2014, according to its director of finance S Venkat.

 Still, Air India is starting to consider hedging between 30 and 40 percent of its fuel needs, or about 300,000 barrels a quarter at current jet fuel prices, Venkat said.